top of page

 A nomad from a young age, April-Louise attended a total of five schools (two primary schools & three secondary schools) throughout her education.
 This provided her with wide & varied experiences, teaching her how to adapt within both the state & private sectors.
 She soon realised how a person’s background & identity could provide or restrict access to different educational quality & opportunities.

 However, she is very appreciative of the support of her boldly courageous & determined mother for singlehandedly refusing to allow an anti-Black, classist, & sexist education system to restrict the potential of her two young Black British daughters.
-This support guided her navigation through the education system, ingraining a passion to help others, specifically Black girls & women, to navigate the education system, after doing so herself, with much difficulty.
+This support guided her navigation through the education system, ingraining a passion to empower others, specifically Black girls & women, to navigate the education system, after doing so herself, with much difficulty.

 She has developed an impressive professional reputation & a wide array of experience & expertise working with race equality, heritage & educational third sector organisations, as well as governments & universities, to name a few.